jimshalo10/LGPU-ElectricDreamsEnv2-5.4/README.md

 When succesfully built, File Menu Debug -> Start without Debugging"

-When the UE 5.4 Shaders have built the UE Project Selector will browse to open select the VS 2019 is deprecated in UE 5.4, You may see an error message.
+When the UE 5.4 Shaders have built the UE Project Selector will open browse to select the file "ElectricDreamsEnv2.uproject"

+VS 2019 is deprecated in UE 5.4, You may see an error message.